 Grade Conversion Scale

-If you want to pursue further education, get a job or immigrate to the United States of America you would require the services of a foreign credential evaluation agency which would provide you with an evaluation report that states the US equivalence of your foreign education.
+For employment, immigration and education in the United States of America you would need the services of a foreign credential evaluation agency which would provide you with an evaluation report that states the US equivalence of your foreign education.

 International students seeking admission to colleges or universities in the US are advised to get their transcripts evaluated.
 A course-by-course evaluation, in addition to the US equivalence of your education, lists the subjects completed in terms of US credit hours and grades with the Grade Point Average (GPA).
 This enables the college or university to understand what you have studied and determine your eligibility for admission to their degree programs.
 It also helps them in granting transfer credits for courses already completed so that the student does not have to repeat a course unnecessarily.